Judy Bonner Child Development Center

 Applying to the child life concentration

 Once students concentrating in child life have completed 12 human development course credit hours and 60 hours overall, they need to apply to the child life concentration.
 Application and formal acceptance into the child life concentration is required for admission into upper-level courses, such as HD 426 and HD 496.
 Students should have a minimum GPA of a 3.0 GPA to be eligible for acceptance into the concentration.
-For more information about applying to the concentration, visit Special Requirements For Child Life Concentration | College of Human Environmental Sciences.

 Application to the Child Life Concentration should be submitted once students have completed 60 overall credit hours and at least 12 hours of HD major courses.
 Students must be formally accepted into the program before they can take HD 426 Hospitalized Children and Youth and before they can be scheduled for an internship.